 Premium Fresh Sea Urchin (Uni)

-When I ordered the Premium Fresh Sea Urchin (220 yen), my expectations were low considering the price.
+When I ordered the Premium Fresh Sea Urchin, my expectations were low considering the price.
 Uni is expensive.
 As with the scallop, there was only one piece of uni, which was understandable.

-Right away I noticed a big difference between this uni and that which I had in Hakodate.
-High quality uni is bright yellow or gold in color.
+I immediately noticed a big difference between this uni and the one I had in Hakodate.
+High-quality uni is bright yellow or gold.
 This uni was closer to brown.

 While the uni was creamy and rich, it didn’t melt in my mouth.
 It was slightly gritty.
 The flavor was also different.
 You want the flavor to be light and briny.
-The aftertaste was very strong, almost like a metallic flavor.
+The aftertaste was powerful, almost like a metallic flavor.

 For the price, I can’t complain.
 I got some of the flavors of uni without shelling out $40.
-If you ever get the chance to try high quality uni, I highly recommend it.
+If you ever have an opportunity to try high-quality uni, I highly recommend it.

 Tuna

-Out of all the pieces of sushi I had, the Tuna (108 yen) might have been the most beautiful.
-Then tuna, which was larger than I was expecting, had a wonderful deep ruby red color.
+Out of all the pieces of sushi I had, the Tuna might have been the most beautiful.
+The large pieces of tuna had a beautiful, deep, ruby-red color.

-Unfortunately, while the pieces of tuna were large, they weren’t as flavorful or as tender as I was expecting.
+Unfortunately, while the pieces of tuna were large, they weren’t as flavorful or tender as I expected.

 Oyster Fries

-Whenever I make a stop at Uobei or Genki, I make it a priority to order the Oyster Fries (220 yen) last.
+Whenever I make a stop at Uobei or Genki, I make it a priority to order the Oyster Fries last.
 These panko-breaded, deep-fried oysters were delicious, especially for the price.

 Whenever I took a bite, there was an explosion of flavors.
 The salty juices of the slightly chewy oysters hidden inside immediately flowed out.
 I am getting hungry now just thinking about it.